What is dyslexia?

 - Reversing the shapes of written letters such as "d" for "b."
 For example, the child may write "dat" instead of "bat."

 - Writing words backward, such as "tip" for "pit."

-Treatment uses a number of teaching methods to help your child read better.
-These methods include:
+Treatment involves a number of teaching methods to help your child read better.
+These include: